etkayapar/bamRefine/README.md

 ### From source

-You can also install `bamrefine` from a local download of this repository:
+You can also install `bamrefine` from a local download of this repository.

-to do so, first download the latest release (or the specific version you want to install) from the [github releases page](https://github.com/etkayapar/bamRefine/tags), and uncompress the downloaded archive.
+To do so, first download the latest release (or the specific version you want to install) from the [github releases page](https://github.com/etkayapar/bamRefine/tags), and uncompress the downloaded archive.

-then install `bamrefine` inside the virtual environment from the source code using `pip`:
+Then, install `bamrefine` inside the virtual environment from the source code using `pip`:

 ```
 cd bamRefine-0.2.X
 pip install .